 "For I through the law am dead to the law, that I might live unto God.
 I am crucified with Christ: nevertheless I live; yet not I, but Christ liveth in me: and the life which I now live in the flesh I live by the faith of the Son of God who loved me and gave Himself for me.
 I do not frustrate the grace of God: for if righteousness comes by the law, the Christ is dead in vain." - Galatians 2:19-21

 Paul was zealous for the law, but now we read him saying: “I through the law am dead to the law that I might live unto God.”
 What does this statement mean?
 It’s meaning is of utmost importance.
-The most incredible thing it tells us is this: that if we are not dead to the law, we are not alive unto God.
+The most amazing thing it tells us is this: that if we are not dead to the law, we are not alive unto God.
 Let me say that again: If we are not dead to the law, we are not alive unto God.
-Paul was spiritually dead before he became a Christian, though he believed and thought that he had a relationship with God.
+Paul was spiritually dead before he became a Christian, though he thought he had a relationship with God.
 Had he died at that time he would have gone to hell.
 He did not have eternal life.
 Now this is greatly shocking, because for most people the law is the way in which they relate to God.
-That’s how religion works in people’s minds: you do what God commands you to do and then you reap the benefits of a relationship with God.
+That’s how religion works in people’s minds: you do what God commands and then you reap the benefits of a relationship with God.
 That is what law means.
-God’s commands are law, whatever moral things he requires you to do, and if you do them you get rewarded, and if you don’t do them you don’t get rewarded.
-Law is what every man and woman naturally understands, for God gave us a conscience.
+God’s commands are law, the moral things He requires you to do, and if you do them you get rewarded, and if you don’t do them you get punished.
+Law is what every man and woman naturally understands, for God gave us consciences.
 Law is a very real thing.
 Paul here acknowledges the reality of law.
 It is not a man-made fiction.
-God indeed has a law and it sets its demands upon every single living person.
+God indeed has a law and it has demands upon every single living person.
 When you are born into this world you are born under God’s law, whether you are Jew or Gentile.
-The law he is speaking of here is not restricted to the law of Moses, but God's law in general (Rom.
+The law he is speaking of here is not restricted to the law of Moses, but is God's law in general (Rom.
 2:14-15).
-It is the moral obligations that we all are under when we are born regardless of who we are.
+It is the moral obligations we are all under when we are born regardless of who we are.
 In a nutshell, you can sum it all up in two simple commands: Love the Lord your God will all your heart, soul, mind and strength, and, Love your neighbor as yourself.
 These two commands are comprehensive: if you were to obey these two commands you would never again sin and thus you would be righteous before God by law.
 The scary thing is, if you are under the law, you must obey these commands because God obligates you to do so.
 There is no flexibility when it comes to doing what is right with God.
 You must not sin, and if you do not obey God then you are unacceptable to God.
 If you do not do what God requires of you (and He does require it) then to hell you will justly go, for that is what you deserve for not obeying God.
 You prove yourself worthy of death for not obeying a good law from a good God to which your conscience assents.
 This is how the law works.

 Of course, before Paul became a Christian he did not think he was a guilty person at all, and thought he was obedient to the law.
 There are billions of people like him today.
 Most non-Christians do not think they are worthy of death, but they think they deserve to go to heaven.
 This is because they refuse to acknowledge the law for what it really is.
 Yes, Paul, the champion of law, did not acknowledge the law.
 Oh, he knew what it said, but he did not take seriously what it required.
 What happens is that sinful men who want to be religious redefine what the law means so that they can feel good about themselves and have others feel good about them.
 So they say that “all” doesn’t really mean all, but "most of the time".
 "Do" really just means "try".
 Fornication only means having intercourse with someone who is not your spouse, not lust.
 Murder is only when you take a life, not hatred in your heart.
 Somehow you can still sin and be obedient to law, because the law's requirements have been redefined.
 In this way bad people fool themselves into thinking they are good.
 But the truth about the law came to the apostle Paul, penetrating his soul like a sword.
 He now states: “I through the law am dead to the law.”
 Meaning, the law itself brought me to a place where I died to it.
 The law did something, and that something meant death to law.
 It was when the law was seen for what it really was that Paul, forced to give in, died to it (Rom.
 7:9).
 As he writes later in this very same letter, this is in fact the whole purpose of the law: the law was given by God, not to teach us how to be good people, but to teach us that we are not good people.
 The law was given by God to crush our human moral perceptions, to destroy our hope in our own goodness, to kill us at our self-righteous center.
 None of us are good, but all of us think we are good until the law has been shown to us in all it's deadly perfection.
 Once we see who we really are in the light of the law of God we die to the law as the way to be righteous before God and as the way to relate to God.